MicrosoftDocs/architecture-center/docs/ai-ml/idea/orchestrate-mlops-azure-databricks-content.md

 1. **Model training:** In production, the model training or retraining pipeline is either triggered or scheduled to train a fresh model on the latest production data.
 Models are registered to the [MLflow Model Registry](/azure/databricks/applications/mlflow/model-registry).

-1. **Continuous deployment:** Registering new model versions triggers the CD pipeline, which runs tests to ensure that the model will perform well in production.
+1. **Model evaluation and promotion:** Registering new model versions triggers the CD pipeline, which runs tests to ensure that the model will perform well in production.
 When the model passes tests, the Model Registry tracks its progress via model stage transitions.
 You can use [registry webhooks](/azure/databricks/applications/mlflow/model-registry-webhooks) for automation.
 Tests can include compliance checks, A/B tests to compare the new model with the current production model, and infrastructure tests.
 Test results and metrics are recorded in lakehouse tables.
 You can optionally require manual sign-offs before models transition to production.

 1. **Model deployment:** When a model enters production, it's deployed for scoring or serving.
-The most common deployment modes are:
+The most common deployment modes include:
-    - [**Batch or streaming scoring**](/azure/databricks/applications/machine-learning/model-inference/#offline-batch-predictions): For latencies of minutes or longer, batch and streaming are the most cost-effective options.
+    - [*Batch or streaming scoring:*](/azure/databricks/applications/machine-learning/model-inference/#offline-batch-predictions) For latencies of minutes or longer, batch and streaming are the most cost-effective options.
 The scoring pipeline reads the latest data from the feature store, loads the latest production model version from the Model Registry, and performs inference in a Databricks job.
 It can publish predictions to lakehouse tables, a Java Database Connectivity (JDBC) connection, flat files, message queues, or other downstream systems.

-    - **Online serving (REST APIs):** For low-latency use cases, you generally need online serving.
+    - *Online serving (REST APIs):* For low-latency use cases, you generally need online serving.
 MLflow can deploy models to [MLflow Model Serving on Azure Databricks](/azure/databricks/applications/mlflow/model-serving), cloud provider serving systems, and other systems.
 In all cases, the serving system is initialized with the latest production model from the Model Registry.
 For each request, it fetches features from an online feature store and makes predictions.

 1. **Monitoring:** Continuous or periodic [workflows](/azure/databricks/jobs) monitor input data and model predictions for drift, performance, and other metrics.
 You can use the [Delta Live Tables](/azure/databricks/data-engineering/delta-live-tables) framework to automate monitoring for pipelines and store the metrics in lakehouse tables.
 [Databricks SQL](/azure/databricks/sql), [Power BI](/power-bi), and other tools can read from those tables to create dashboards and alerts.
 To monitor application metrics, logs, and infrastructure, you can also integrate Azure Monitor with Azure Databricks.

-1. **Retraining:** This architecture supports both manual and automatic retraining.
+1. **Drift detection and model retraining:** This architecture supports both manual and automatic retraining.
 Scheduled retraining jobs are the easiest way to keep models fresh.
-Once the drift is detected and crossed pre-configured threshold in monitoring phase, the re-training pipelines can be triggered automatically or a notification can be enabled for data scientist to analyze the drift and trigger the re-training manually.
+After a detected drift crosses a preconfigured threshold that you set in the monitoring step, the retraining pipelines analyze the drift and trigger the retraining.
+You can configure pipelines to trigger automatically, or the data scientist can receive a notification and then run the pipelines manually.

 ### Components